-- (a) ceases to work for any of the employers specified in his certificate of registration; or - (b) is employed by an employer not specified in his certificate of registration,
+- (4) Where a Safety and Health Officer - - (a) ceases to work for any of the employers specified in his certificate of registration; or - (b) is employed by an employer not specified in his certificate of registration, he shall notify the Permanent Secretary of that fact within 14 days and apply for a new certificate of registration in conformity with subsection (2).

-- (5) Following an application under subsection (4), a new certificate of registration shall be issued upon surrender of the previous certificate. - (6) The Permanent Secretary shall keep and maintain a register of Safety and Health Officers. - (7) (a) Any person who performs the duties of a Safety and Health Officer under this Act without a certificate of registration issued by the Permanent Secretary shall commit an offence. - (b) Any Safety and Health Officer who makes any entry in the register provided to him under section 20 by any employer, or any report, or record, which is false in any material particular, shall commit an offence. - (8) Any Safety and Health Officer may be deregistered - (a) if he is found guilty of an offence under or related to this Act; or - (b) for gross incapacity, misconduct or impropriety in the fulfilment of his functions under this Act; - (c) for contravention of section 30(8)(a) or giving false or misleading information in a record kept under section 30(8)(b).
+- (5) Following an application under subsection (4), a new certificate of registration shall be issued upon surrender of the previous certificate. - (6) The Permanent Secretary shall keep and maintain a register of Safety and Health Officers. - (7) (a) Any person who performs the duties of a Safety and Health Officer under this Act without a certificate of registration issued by the Permanent Secretary shall commit an offence.

+- (b) Any Safety and Health Officer who makes any entry in the register provided to him under section 20 by any employer, or any report, or record, which is false in any material particular, shall commit an offence. - (8) Any Safety and Health Officer may be deregistered - - (a) if he is found guilty of an offence under or related to this Act; or - (b) for gross incapacity, misconduct or impropriety in the fulfilment of his functions under this Act; - (c) for contravention of section 30(8)(a) or giving false or misleading information in a record kept under section 30(8)(b).